nymtech/nym/documentation/operators/src/faq/mixnodes-faq.md

 # Frequently Asked Questions

-## Nym Nodes
+## Nym Mixnet

+To see all the stats about Nym Mixnet live, we recommend you to visit [status.notrustverify.ch](https://status.notrustverify.ch/d/CW3L7dVVk/nym-mixnet?orgId=1) built by [No Trust Verify](https://notrustverify.ch/) crew, one of the squads within Nym core community.

+<iframe src="https://status.notrustverify.ch/d-solo/CW3L7dVVk/nym-mixnet?orgId=1&from=1702215592419&to=1704807592419&panelId=12" width="800" height="400" frameborder="0"></iframe>

 ### What determines the rewards when running a Mix Node?

 The stake required for a Mix Node to achieve maximum rewards is called Mix Node saturation point.
 This is calculated from the staking supply (all circulating supply + part of unlocked tokens).
 The target level of staking is to have 50% of the staking supply locked in Mix Nodes.

 The node stake saturation point, which we denote by Nsat, is given by the stake supply, target level of staking divided by the number of rewarded (active) nodes.

 This design ensures the nodes aim to have a same size of stake (reputation) which can be done by delegation staking, as well as it ensures that there is a decentralization of staking as any higher level of staked tokens per node results in worse rewards.
 On the contrary, the more Mix Nodes are active, the lower is Nsat.
 The equilibrium is reached when the staked tokens are delegated equally across the active mix-nodes and that's our basis for this incentive system.